ngduc/node-rem/src_docs/features.md

   - [../src/api/models/user.model.ts](../src/api/models/user.model.ts) (see "transform" and "list" functions)

 ### API - URL Parameters
-- a Model has "ALLOW_FIELDS" array to allow those fields in API response.
+- a Model has "ALLOWED_FIELDS" array to allow those fields in API response.
   - Additionally, you can add "&fields=" as an URL param to include just a few fields. (to reduce response size)
 - API list endpoints also support URL params for pagination
   - Example 1: GET https://localhost:3009/v1/users?limit=5&offset=0&sort=email:desc,createdAt